collectiveaccess/ProvidenceDocs/_source/providence/user/dataModelling/relationships.rst

 As a relational database, a core feature of CollectiveAccess is that it can create relationships between records of any type.
 A relationship’s most basic function is to link records together, creating a bi-directional connection between various kinds of records.
 Creating relationship records in a database is entirely optional, and in fact won't be accessible unless a user interface is defined for them.
 However, relationships are extremely useful in situating records within a greater network of interrelated data; they reflect the real-life connections between data.
 In CollectiveAccess, relationships are indicated using the bi-directional arrow ⇔.
 Relationships may be created between records in any primary table without restriction.

 Relationships, like other aspects of CollectiveAccess, are configurable.
-Therefore it is useful to define relationships through relationship types.
+All relationships in CollectiveAccess are defined through relationship types.
 Relationship types characterize what kinds of relationships records in Collective Access have with each other.
 While relationships connect records together, relationship types simply define those connections; they are configurable specifiers that distinguish the different kinds of relationships that may occur in a database.

 Any number of relationships can be created between a pair of records, and each relationship can optionally incorporate additional metadata elements, or interstitial data, within a record.
 This feature allows cataloguers to describe a relationship beyond simply selecting a relationship type.
 Any two records can carry this interstitial description, so long as metadata and a user interface has been created.
 Common examples of relationships that could require interstitial metadata include: objects to places; objects to entities; entities to places; or entities to entities.
 For more on interstitial relationships and examples, see `Interstitial Data <https://manual.collectiveaccess.org/dataModelling/interstitial.html>`_.